HumanLight – on December 23rd

 The HumanLight holiday presents an alternative reason to celebrate in the December holiday season!

-Celebrate and express positive humanist ideals and values: Reason, Compassion, Hope, Humanity.
+Celebrate and express positive humanist ideals and values: Reason, Compassion, Hope.

-Celebrate and promote a positive vision of a better future — a future in which all people can identify with each other and try to behave with high moral standards — a future which people can build by working together for a happy, just and peaceful world, drawing upon the best of our human capacities.
+Celebrate and promote a positive vision of a better future — a future in which all people can identify with each other and try to behave with high moral standards — a future which people can build by working together for a happy, just and peaceful world, drawing on the best of our human nature and capacities.
 Celebrate human accomplishments and achievements that help build that future!

 In many cultures, late December is a season of good cheer and a time for festive gatherings of friends and families.
 As part of this holiday season, HumanLight is a festive holiday that is humanity-based and entirely secular — not based on any supernatural, religious or theistic beliefs.
 It is not derived from any other holiday and is not an attempt to change or “secularize” any existing religious holiday.